-Task Force showcases a collaborative and transparent approach to governance while retaining Council authority and decision-making.
+Collaborative Governance - Having community members engaged in the Task Force showcases a collaborative and transparent approach to governance while still providing for Council authority and decision-making.
 Resident engagement in policy formation was a key facet of the process.

 Organizational Excellence - The Task Force's report is designed to position the municipality well into the future, to proactively respond to opportunities and challenges.

-Organizational: Providing more intensive uses of agricultural lands may increase volumes of both permit applications and complaints, which may require additional staff resources over time.
-Financial: Allowing more intensive uses of agricultural lands may trigger increased impacts to transportation and utility networks.
-These impacts would require consideration on a case-by-case basis.
-Follow Up Action Bring forward the communications plan and information related to fees and charges for existing operators for consideration concurrent with Land Use Bylaw amendment finalization (Planning & Development Services, June 2022).
-Bring Bylaw 1597/22 back to Council for consideration of second and third readings (Planning and Development Services, June 2022).
-Attachment (s) Attachment 1: Bylaw 1597/22 Attachment 2: Public Hearing Process Attachment 3: Agribusiness and Agritourism Review Recommendations Report Report Reviewed by: Bonnie McInnis, Manager, Planning & Development Services Jackie Sargent, Manager, Corporate Communications Travis Peter, General Manager, Development & Strategic Services Reegan McCullough, County Commissioner - CAO
+Organizational:

+Providing more intensive uses of agricultural lands may increase volumes of both permit applications and complaints which may require additional staff resources over time.

+Financial:

+Allowing more intensive uses of agricultural lands may trigger increased impacts to transportation and utility networks.
+These impacts would require case-by-case consideration.

+Alternatives Considered

+Council could choose not to support these amendments to the Land Use Bylaw.

+Implications of Alternatives

+Strategic Alignment

+Planned Growth - Choosing not to support clarity on event venue and agritourism related uses could result in continued investment and neighbour uncertainty within the County.
+Choosing to amend the recommendations would require a case-by-case analysis of the impacts.

+Collaborative Governance - Rejection of the Task Force's recommendations would be seen as misaligned with collaborative decision making.

+Organizational

+Additional time and effort from Sturgeon County Administration enforcing uses and activities not currently defined or regulated in the Land Use Bylaw.

+Financial

+Potential for increased enforcement of non-compliant uses, incurring both legal and other related costs.

+Follow up Action

+- 1. Schedule an additional Public Hearing with respect to the Bylaw (Planning & Development Services, September 2022). - 2.
+Bring forward other recommendation implementation matters for consideration concurrent with Land Use Bylaw amendment finalization (Planning & Development Services, October 2022).

+Attachment(s)

+- 1. Attachment 1: Bylaw 1597/22 Redlined - 2.
+Attachment 2: Agribusiness and Agritourism Review Task Force Final Recommendations Report - 3.
+Attachment 3: Economic Development Advisory Board Letter of Support - 4.
+Attachment 4: Agricultural Service Board Letter of Support

+Report Reviewed by:

+Bonnie McInnis, Manager, Planning & Development Services

+Travis Peter, General Manager, Development & Strategic Services

+Reegan McCullough, County Commissioner - CAO